BoldingBruggeman/oceanicu-tmm-workshop/README.md

 # OceanICU Transport Matrix Method (TMM) workshop

-This page might be edited until the time of the workshop - but do now (October 30th) contain all necessary information to be done before the workshop.
+This page might be edited until the time of the workshop - but do now (October 31th) contain all necessary information to be done before the workshop.

 The purpose of this workshop is be able to operate the TMM code implemented in OceanICU.
+It is not an in-depth evaluation of the actual results using the different bio-geochemical models.

 Before the workshop a few tasks will have to be done by each participant.
 During the workshop the aim is that all participants will be able to run a TMM simulation on 'private' hardware - i.e. personal laptop/workstation or HPC-system.

 For this workshop, we will work in a terminal window while installing necessary files and running TMM.
 This looks different on different platforms:
 * On Windows, use the "Anaconda prompt" from the start menu (instructions on how to install that below).

 We will be editing text files with model configurations.
 This can be done with many different editors, e.g., [Visual Studio Code](https://code.visualstudio.com/), Notepad on Windows, `vi` on Linux/Mac.
 We recommend using one you are already familiar with.

-## Install TMM software
+## 1. Install TMM software

 This does *not* require administrator or root permissions.